Badger and I have the routine down pat for the exterminator.

 I wasn’t feeling great, and I don’t think Badger was either.

-Once Cowboy headed off to work, the rest of the evening was just the TV.
+Once Cowboy headed off to work, the rest of the evening was just TV.

 A lot of days are like that in January and February.

-I started it, and Badger took over and finished it.
+I started it, and Badger finished it for me.

 There aren’t any plans tomorrow except for Cowboy’s lab appointment.